Standard Model Theory for the FCC-ee Tera-Z stage: Four-loop form factor in super Yang--Mills theory

 \subsection{Maximally transcendental integrals from a conjecture}

-In general the Feynman integrals that appear in high-energy physics, including those in equation (\ref{eq:deffeynmanint}), have a special property when computed as an expansion in the dimensional regularisation parameter: there is a notion of transcendental weight which functions as the number-theory version of mass-dimension.
-Assigning weight $-1$ to $\epsilon$, at each order only a sum of rational multiples of certain constants appears, where the constants all have positive, integer-valued weight.
-Generically at fixed order all terms have transcendental weight less than or equal to a maximum.
-These constants are mostly multiple zeta values (MZVs), which also obey several algebraic relations.
-A basis for these constants for low weights is given by (see e.g.~\cite{Blumlein:2009cf})
+In general, the Feynman integrals that appear in high-energy physics, including those in \Eref{eq:deffeynmanint}, have a special property when computed as an expansion in the dimensional regularization parameter: there is a notion of transcendental weight, which functions as the number-theory version of mass-dimension.
+Assigning weight $-1$ to $\epsilon$ at each order, only a sum of rational multiples of certain constants appears, where the constants all have positive, integer-valued weight.
+Generally, at fixed-order, all terms have transcendental weight less than or equal to a maximum.
+These constants are mostly multiple zeta values, which also obey several algebraic relations.
+A basis for these constants for low weights is given by (see, \eg Ref. \cite{Blumlein:2009cf})

 with increasing weight denoted by the subscripts.
-Although more general numbers such as Euler sums (which also have well-defined transcendental weight) could appear, it is known through three loops that for the Sudakov form factor only MZVs appear in the component integrals.
+Although more general numbers, such as Euler sums (which also have well-defined transcendental weight), could appear, it is known through three loops that, for the Sudakov form factor, only multiple zeta values appear in the component integrals.